-- We have two parents' evenings a year and this will give you an opportunity to discuss your child. - Additionally, we want you to talk to our staff and welcome appointments being booked via the school office at any mutually agreeable time so that you can chat about your concerns as and when needed. - The teachers will always try to contact you by telephone if they need to let you know something that is urgent. - We have Home Link books and these can be used to communicate with the class teacher in confidence (these books are not seen by other parents). - The SENDCo will happily meet with you to discuss support in more detail. - Half way through the year, we send postcards home, these detail your child's progress. - In the first week of each month we hold an 'Open School'.
+- We have two parents' evenings a year and this will give you an opportunity to discuss your child. - Additionally, we want you to talk to our staff and welcome appointments being booked via the school office at any mutually agreeable time so that you can chat about your concerns as and when needed. - The teachers will always try to contact you by telephone if they need to let you know something that is urgent. - We have Home Link books and these can be used to communicate with the class teacher in confidence (these books are not seen by other parents). - The SENDCo will happily meet with you to discuss support in more detail. - Half way through the year, we send postcards home, these detail your child's progress. - The first Thursday of every month is 'Open School'.
 This gives your child the opportunity to show you their work.